rayhon/awesome-llm-resources/README.md

 # awesome-llm-resources

-Great!
-I will compile a comprehensive list of the most influential Large Language Model (LLM) and foundational NLP/Transformer papers, prioritizing those with significant real-world impact.
-The list will be formatted as a markdown table with columns including the date, title, link, authors, and a summary of why each paper is important.

-I’ll let you know when the list is ready!

 The following table highlights seminal papers in the development of large language models (LLMs) and key transformer-based NLP research, listed chronologically.
 These works introduced foundational architectures, techniques, or insights that have significantly impacted real-world LLM capabilities and applications.

 | **Date** | **Title** | **Link** | **By Whom** | **Key Contributions** |